ddiezccg/winerva/README.md

 # winerva

-**Helping to bring the management of stand-alone MS Windows machines under your control!
-And at no cost!**
+**Helping to bring the management of stand-alone MS Windows machines under your control!**

 ## TOC